IFIN-DFPE/diquark-statistics/README.md

 ```
 ./run_roostats.sh
 ```
 When running this macro, please keep in mind to change the path of the log file in the bash script, otherwise overwriting might happen.
+For further details, please refer to the code.

 ## Plots